 Though the exact cause of aortic dissection is not currently known, several risk factors, both congenital and acquired, have been identified, including:

 - Ehlers-Danlos syndrome

 - High blood pressure (80% of patients having an aortic dissection have high blood pressure)

 - Pregnancy (approximately 50% of all cases of aortic in women <40 years are associated with pregnancy, most occurring in the third trimester or early postpartum)

 - Pseudoxanthoma elasticum

-- Vascular inflammation resulting from conditions such as arteritis (inflammation of lining of arteries) and syphilis
+- Vascular inflammation resulting from conditions such as arteritis (inflammation of the lining of arteries) and syphilis

-No doubt, an aortic dissection diagnosis requires a good doctor: incompetent doctors are not going to catch it.
+Undoubtedly, an aortic dissection diagnosis requires a good doctor: incompetent doctors will not catch it.
 Getting it right requires a high degree of suspicion because symptoms can vary.
-Good patient medical history and physical examinations in addition to ECG (electrocardiography), imaging, and laboratory studies are essential in diagnosing aortic dissection.
+Good patient medical history, physical examinations, ECG (electrocardiography), imaging, and laboratory studies are essential in diagnosing aortic dissection.
 Symptoms are usually sudden and include severe chest pain.